Strumenta/SmartReader/README.md

 - `int` **MaxElemsToParse**<br>Max number of nodes supported by this parser. <br> *Default: 0 (no limit)*
 - `int` **NTopCandidates** <br>The number of top candidates to consider when analysing how tight the competition is among candidates. <br>*Default: 5*
-- `int` **MaxPages** <br>The maximum number of pages to loop through before we call it quits and just show a link. <br>*Default: 5*
 - `bool` **Debug** <br>Set the Debug option.
 If set to true the library writes the data on Logger.<br>*Default: false*
 - `TextWriter` **Logger** <br> Where the debug data is going to be written. <br> *Default: null*
 - `bool` **ContinueIfNotReadable** <br> The library tries to determine if it will find an article before actually trying to do it.
 This option decides whether to continue if the library heuristics fails.
-This value is ignored if Debug is set to true <br> *Default: false*
+This value is ignored if Debug is set to true <br> *Default: true*
 - `int` **WordThreshold** <br>The minimun number of words an article must have in order to return a result. <br>*Default: 500*

 ## Article Model